 Dr David Taylor (ALS Canada) gave an entertaining and comprehensive presentation regarding the state of research, especially focussing on genetics and drug trials.
 He highlighted that we know more genes and have more targets for ALS treatments than ever before, and more drugs in phase 1 trials.
-David’s slides are at https://bit.ly/2sk8FSs and his presentation is at https://bit.ly/2RIKM5k
+David’s presentation is available at https://bit.ly/2RIKM5k

 MND Australia presented an invitation to attend the next meeting in Perth, WA in 2019.

 The 'Ask the Experts' was an excellent presentation, largely mirroring the presentations at MND Connect and our own 'Ask the Experts' sessions.
 The big learning experience for Perth was the use of live streaming of the session via Facebook.
 I watched from my hotel room!

 The Allied Professionals Forum was again a highlight.
 Sixteen excellent presentations covering a wide range of topics aimed to give take-home tools and ideas for allied health professionals to trial and implement.
 Topics included information provision, respiratory support, children's services and NIV.
 Bereavement support presented a series of challenges, including who should take responsibility for this much needed support.

 Sexuality and intimacy finally made the stage, with a very sensitive presentation regarding discussion during MND.
 Music and Art therapy were discussed as rehabilitation in both group and individual modes.
 And the use of cannabis extract was presented, highlighting some of the early benefits found in ALS/ MND.